amelia-hov/travel_dataproject/data_introduction/README.md

 23/07 - Made more tables using data of other states by copying and pasting the functions and changing what needed to be changed.

 04/08 - Realised that my data was only the amount of DEPARTURES.
 I decided to incorporate the use of the amount of ARRIVALS so that I can compare the data and find the problems that might've caused the data to increase or decrease.
 Today I successfully made a map of Aus.
 I also had a play around with the different functions getting assistance from CHATGPT whenever I was unsure of the error meanings.OK so I basically changed things that may have caused A LOT of issues.
 Argh

+07/08: Made some graphs and attempted maps.
+Graphs were made to demonstrate the different numbers for each state.
+I decided to

+11/08 - Was going to incorporate a Choropleth map, but couldn't.
+There was always errors involved.